 The problem is that the truth comes out eventually.
 It always does.
 Let me give you a real life example of a sex offender who put himself in danger in prison by trying to be a non-sex offender.
 We`ll call him Gary, to protect the (not so) innocent.

 Gary came to me back in 2015 to help him get a sentence reduction because the law had changed and made his current sentence illegal.
 He was a well-known “hater,” one of the white guys who openly hated anyone who wasn`t white and a non-sex offender.
 In fact, he was the group`s leader, or “shot-caller” as those leaders are known.
 And he looked to part: tattoos all over, bald head, and big like a biker-dude.

 I met privately with Gary after dinner one night, and the first thing he told me was that he was secretly a sex offender.
 I wasn`t shocked.
 I`ve seen countless sex offenders try to be something they`re not.
 He had a state conviction many years ago for the sexual abuse of a child, but all anyone knew about was his current federal conviction for an illegal firearm.
 Gary trusted me because word on the compound was that I could be trusted.
 I treasured my reputation and always kept my secrets.

 I warned Gary that his new court filings would likely show up on the BOP`s Electronic Law Library (ELL) computers, but he was willing to take the risk.
 He was confident that his sentence would be reduced and he`d be out of prison by then.

-In my upcoming book, An Insider’s Guide to Doing Time as a Sex Offender, I go into much more detail about how prison life works for sex offenders, with stories based on real life events.
+In my upcoming book, Insider’s Guide: Doing Time as a Sex Offender, I go into much more detail about how prison life works for sex offenders, with stories based on real life events.
 It`s the uncensored truth about doing time as a sex offender.